SteamFolio/StorageHelper/README.md

 helper.login("username", "password");

 helper.on('ready', function () {
-	helper.addItemsToStorageUnit("StorageUnit1", "Prisma Case");
+	// To deposit all Prisma Cases into "StorageUnit1" helper.addItemsToStorageUnit("StorageUnit1", "Prisma Case");

 	// Or the following to only deposit a maximum of 5 Prisma Cases: